-Today I had woken up to the same old shrill sound of my alarm clock as I do every morning, however today, there was something very different.
-Immediately I felt an overwhelming sensation creeping up on me as I made the realization that today was Eid, back home.[irp]
+Eid back Home: Today I had woken up to the same old shrill sound of my alarm clock as I do every morning, however today, there was something very different.
+Immediately I felt an overwhelming sensation creeping up on me as I made the realization that today was Eid, back home.

-This was the first-ever time that I had personally spent Eid away from friends and family, friends and my home country.
+Neither my mother nor father woke me up: This was the first-ever time that I had personally spent Eid away from friends and family, friends and my home country.
 It was the first time in my life that neither my mother nor father walked into my room to wake me up for the Eid prayers early in the morning.

-This was the first time in my life that I had not walked out of my room to be greeted by my younger brother collecting Eidi to buy all the chocolate he possibly could.
+My Younger brother did not come to collect Eidi: This was the first time in my life that I had not walked out of my room to be greeted by my younger brother collecting Eidi to buy all the chocolate he possibly could.

 I kept lying in my bed, thinking about all those Eid mornings when I would be annoyed at waking up early or having to meet a number of guests throughout the day.

 When I was back home, I took each day for granted and thought of it as being overrated.
 However ironically today I felt nothing as I did before.

-It has become a `part of our roots and our culture too.
-Some of our fondest memories are about Eid and the associated festivities.
+It has become a part of our roots and our culture too.
+Some of our fondest memories are of Eid and the associated festivities.
 They become so embedded in our life and mind that it does not even seem to be there until it is gone, or you are.

 I thought that being independent, living alone, it would be the best experience of my entire life, and it most certainly was one of the best experiences, but there was always something missing.
 Today I have realized that there is so much that we take for granted back home.